cmwylie19/cockroachdb-write-test/HACRDB.md

 Time: 36ms
 ```
 **Single Replica- Simulate Failure in pod, read from table**,
-We complete this test by contually killing the CockroachDB instance and try reading form the `cockroach-public` service while the pod is down.
+We complete this test by continually killing the CockroachDB instance and try reading form the `cockroach-public` service while the pod is down.
 ```
 # Terminal 1
 for x in $(seq 999); do kubectl delete pod -l app=cockroachdb -n cockroachdb; sleep 1s; done